September 14, 2021 2:11:47 PM

 Living Assistance Services provides a minimum of four hours per visit.
-It is possible to make special arrangements for fewer hours per visit.
+It may be possible to make special arrangements for fewer hours per visit.

-Home-care costs vary depending on the needs of individual requirements − whether it’s live-in or live-out service, the duration of the visits, and the experience and qualifications required to meet specific needs.
+Home-care costs vary depending on the needs of individual requirements − whether it’s the duration of the visits or the experience and qualifications required to meet specific needs.

 When comparing rates for home care, it is important to do so on an ‘apples to apples’ basis.
 Living Assistance Services’ rates are competitive with virtually every other custodial home-care agency which provides accredited Personal Support Workers (PSWs) who are legally entitled to work in Canada, covered under Workers Compensation, fully insured against liability, have a minimum two years experience, meticulous references and who have undergone a police background check.

 Changes to regular schedules can be easily accomplished with a few days notice.
 Our philosophy is that your needs come first.

 Our staff are insured for liability and dishonesty.
 Additionally, all of our caregivers are employees of Living Assistance Services, are covered under Workers’ Compensation and have undergone an extensive police background and references check.

 Our Insurance Certificate may be viewed on request or a copy will be provided prior to the service date.